Avigo 10: Technology

 Like the Palm Pilot, the Avigo has a touch-sensitive monochrome LCD screen, and can synchronize with a host PC using either a docking cradle or an infrared wireless connection.
 Unlike the Pilot, it has no built-in handwriting recognition capabilities; instead relying on the "T9" brand predictive text entry software, in addition to an on-screen keyboard.

-Physically, the Avigo is larger than the Palm Pilot series, but smaller than the earlier Apple Newton, measuring 5.5 in.
-X 3.25 in.
-X .75 in.
+Physically, the Avigo is larger than the Palm Pilot series, but smaller than the earlier Apple Newton, measuring 5.5 in. × 3.25 in. × .75 in.
 The casing is plastic, with a charcoal-gray matte texture.
 It has a hard flip-cover to protect the screen when not in use.

 Electronically, the Avigo has relatively modest computing power for a device from that era.
 The CPU is a modified 8-bit Z-80 microprocessor running at eight megahertz.
 It uses bank-switching to exceed the 64 kibibyte memory restriction; a stock Avigo is equipped with one megabyte of flash memory with 680 kilobytes available.
 The device is primarily powered by two AAA cell batteries, and uses a CR2025 lithium cell for RAM backup.

 Some of the features of the Avigo that distinguish it from competing devices produced at the same time are: